 Finding Wells near a particular location

-There’s a search form just below the map.
-Choose the radius of the search by clicking the “within 10 miles” dropdown, then enter the location in the “Location…” box.
-Then click “Go”.
+In the search box immediately below the map.
+Choose the radius of the search by clicking the "distance" dropdown, then enter the location in the "Location…" box.
+Then click "Search".

 Finding a particular Well

 In the search box immediately below the map, enter the name (or part of the name) of the Well you're looking for.
 Then click "Go"